gbikhazi20/pref-signaling/README.md

 ![Desirability](visualizations/desirability_effect.png "Effect of Desirability")

 This last graph shows how selective each gender was.
-For some reason, women were noticeably less selective than men.
+For some reason, women were noticeably less selective than men despite symmetric reward functions.

 ![Selectivity](visualizations/gender_received_acceptance_rates.png "Selectivity")